joedono/House-of-Z/09-city-of-illusions/00-summary.md

 - Pelvis - Third Finger Peak Mountain & Southspark
 - Spine - Mount Stratha & Hazelton

-But this can be adapted for anywhere.
+But this can be adapted for anywhere with a giant's bone.
 Just calibrate the response from the humans accordingly.

 ## Summary
 A roving heard of monsters has moved into the area and is dangerously close to discovering the giant bone's hiding place.
 The group can be kobolds, goblins, orcs, maybe a hag leading a troupe of corrupted children, whatever.
 The point is, the pack makes up a small army that can have a variety of different types of fighters and beasts within it.